 Biomass power plants share some similarities with fossil fuel power plants: both involve the combustion of a feedstock to generate electricity.
 Thus, biomass plants raise similar, but not identical, concerns about air emissions and water use as fossil fuel plants.
 However, the feedstock of biomass plants can be sustainable produced, while fossil fuels are non-renewable.

-Sources of biomass resources for producing electricity are diverse; including energy crops (like switchgrass), agricultural waste, manure, forest products and waste, and urban waste.
+Sources of biomass resources for producing electricity are diverse, ranging from energy crops (like switchgrass), to agricultural waste, manure, forest products and waste, and urban waste.
 Both the type of feedstock and the manner in which it is developed and harvested significantly affect land use and life-cycle global warming emissions impacts of producing power from biomass.

 Hydroelectric power includes both massive hydroelectric dams and small run-of-the-river plants.
 Large-scale hydroelectric dams continue to be built in many parts of the world (including China and Brazil), but it is unlikely that new facilities will be added to the existing US fleet in the future.